mogu-lab/mogu-lab.github.io/_posts/2023-10-09-suicide-research-reading-list.md

 tags: [Mental Health]
 style: fill
 color: info
-description: A primer.
+description: A reading list to get you up to speed.
 ---

-TODO write.

 **The basics---terms, definitions, and rates:**
 * [Describing and Measuring the Pathway to Suicide Attempts: A Preliminary Study](https://nocklab.fas.harvard.edu/files/nocklab/files/millner_2016_pathway_suicideattempts_sltb.pdf)